 How to start a business when you can’t afford the help

-You might have a great idea that you can’t execute without a specialist like an engineer or a sales rep. But what if you can’t afford their salary or wage?
+You might have a brilliant concept that you can’t carry out without the help of a specialist, such as an engineer or a salesperson.
+But what if you don’t have the financial means to pay their compensation or wage?

 Complying with the law